szulf/dotfiles/README.md

 <!-- that **should** work -->

 ## todo
-- some bar on top
+- wallpaper
 - better app launcher
 - better greeter
 - better sleep mode
 - timeshift and btrfs for backups
+- readup on zsh-autosuggestions and zsh-syntax-highlighting
+- fastfetch on terminal startup